 institutions of higher education, such as Ball State University, provide

 mandatory training to university employees covering topics and providing

 awareness programs regarding rape awareness, domestic and dating violence,

 first and second year students have had similar training, this training is more

 detailed and is the same you have probably taken sometime over the past two

 Retroactive training will commence Spring semester for current student employees and become a

 component for the onboarding of all student new hires.

 All University employees, students, or volunteers participating in programs involving minors must comply with the requirements of the Ball State Policy Regarding Minors.
-Please read the suggested guidelines regarding basic forms and procedures appropriate for all programs involving minors to assist in ensuring compliance with the Policy Regarding Minors.
+Please read the Guidelines for Activities Involving Minors regarding procedures appropriate for all programs involving minors to assist in ensuring compliance with the Policy Regarding Minors.